Many people come to the city to enjoy SeaWorld’s exhibits and shows or the world-famous San Diego Zoo, but there is much

 Once you are done admiring the architecture, step inside and admire the collection of artifacts representing early native American cultures.

-The museum showcases ancient American civilization such as Maya, Hopi and Kumeyaay with a special exhibit about Ancient Egypt.
+The museum showcases ancient American civilizations such as Maya, Hopi, and Kumeyaay with a special exhibit about Ancient Egypt.

 At the “Maya: Heart of Sky, Heart of Earth” exhibit, experience the ancient Mayan civilization through its large monuments and archaeological discoveries.

 Interesting Facts: Contrary to common belief, the Mayans are not extinct.
 Their descendants still live in central and Latin America.
 Learn about some of the ancient traditions that may have survived today at this museum.

-The Pharos and ancient Egypt civilization fascinated generation of people across the world.
+The Pharos and ancient Egyptian civilization fascinated generations of people across the world.
 The wealth of monuments and artifacts they left behind is a treasure for archeologists and students who are still trying to understand this culture.

-So become an archaeologist for an hour and go through the hieroglyphs, tablets and mummies and learn about the history.
+To become an archaeologist for an hour and go through the hieroglyphs, tablets, and mummies and learn about the history.
 The museum has a large collection of original mummies and artifacts.

 For the kids, there is an area set aside for Egypt-themed kid-friendly activities.